FFjet/ActivateCortana/README.md

 ## Building Tips
 · You need Multi-byte compilation using VS 2017(Recommended)

-· You cannot use this program for any commercial purpose.
-If you really need it for this, contact me at my e-mail.
+· You can use this program for commercial purpose.
+But before using it, please contact me at my e-mail.

 Happy using!